jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 ### Ambiguity Risks In Symbol Metrics

-- Multiple shape peel types may suggest the existance of another symbol.
+- Multiple shape peel types may suggest the existence of another symbol.
 - Line convergence may suggest line peels
 - Line peels may suggest line convergence
-- Line peels may suggest the existance of multiple lines.
+- Line peels may suggest the existence of multiple lines.
 - Others

-...
+- ...

 ### Notation Choice

 < - Implicit calls notation >

 <
-There may be an automatic choice mechanism in the Symbol programming enviroment.
+There may be an automatic choice mechanism in the Symbol programming environment.
 This is a rather complex, thing though, but should be regarded part of the language explanation, not just part of the Symbol programming environment.

-Maybe this isn’t an alternative notations subject
+Maybe this isn’t an alternative notations subject.
 \>

 ### Brainstorm